mpivaa/iddog/README.md

 ## Acknowledgments

-- Thunk maybe is an overkill
+- Thunk may be an overkill
-- Try throttling the network in the feed
+- Try throttling the network=